Balackburn/Apollo/README.md

 # Website

-Additionally, their is a [website](https://balackburn.github.io/Apollo/) for it (just edited the one I made for YTLitePlus).
+Additionally, there is a [website](https://balackburn.github.io/Apollo/) for it (just edited the one I made for YTLitePlus).

 I hope you'll find it both useful and visually appealing.